 Unsure of how to monitor their behaviour

 Owning a cat is challenging, especially when you’re learning the ropes and trying to understand more about their behavioural tendencies.
 Cats are peculiar animals, and oftentimes they hide their feelings.
 Make sure you spend quality moments with your cat and watch their movements.
 If you notice that your cat is not eating or they’ve lost energy, you need to take your cat to see a professional.
+If you want to learn more about cat socialisation, click here.

 It may be easy to make mistakes owning a cat but, they are also very forgiving creatures and having a cat as part of your family is very rewarding.
 Prevention is always better than cure so performing basic healthcare activities such as vaccination, deworming and tick and flea prevention goes a long way to keeping your kitty healthy in the long term.
 Choose Bravecto® Spot-On For Cats as your tick, flea and mite prevention product.
 For more information on How Bravecto® Spot-On Protects Your Cat, speak to your local vet about protecting your cat with Bravecto® and vaccinating with the Nobivac® vaccine that suits your cat’s lifestyle.